jeffbski/redux-logic/docs/where-business-logic.md

 );
 ```

-Alternatively if you instead use the RxJS-DOM ajax library you can eliminate the create observable code
+Alternatively if you instead use the RxJS ajax utilities you can eliminate the create observable code. `import { ajax } from 'rxjs/observable/dom/ajax';`

 ```js
 // this action creator will be bound to dispatch